MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 The pace of Mentor Collective's growth was intense.
 Our product had to cater to both B2C and B2B audiences, a multifaceted challenge.
 I believed that a design system would equip our product and engineering teams to handle the looming complexity, ensuring swift and consistent delivery of user value.

 ## Crafting
 I initiated this project by starting with an industry assessment.
 Given Mentor Collective's domain, the emphasis was clear: a robust dashboard design capable of handling large data set display and manipulation.

 A key step was to align the design system with our engineering stack for smooth integration.
 I probed engineers for collaboration.
 They  provided valuable insights on potential open-source design systems.
-The recently hired design lead provided insights about the future trajectory of the design team to also inform our decision.
+Additionally, I integrated the just hired Design Lead's insights about the future trajectory of the design team to also inform our decision.

-{% include lazy-image.html src="/images/illustration-design-system-mentor-collective-01.jpg" alt="Pie and Line charts color experiements in Figma" caption="Experimenting with data visualization and colors" figClass="" %}

 ## Key Components & Principles
 To save us time and energy, we wanted to start with an open-source design system giving us the foundational structure to expand upon.